-Edit: I wrote this list before the new playgrounds at Chambers Creek in University Place and Kandle Park in Tacoma opened.
+Edit: I wrote this list before the new playgrounds at Chambers Creek in University Place (Don’t go now-US Open closures) and Kandle Park in Tacoma opened.
 Both definitely belong on this list.
 Rather than bumping any of the others off, I’ll just tell you to check them out, too!
 Here’s the rest of the list……

 Bradley Lake Park-Puyallup One of the only playgrounds in the state specifically designed to be fully accesible for children with special needs.
 The bright, colorful structure swarms with kids on a sunny day.
 There is an older, more traditional structure that will appeal to grade schoolers, and the trail around the lake is a great place to ride bikes or watch fishermen.
 Downside?
 Crowds.
 In the summer this place is a magnet for day care groups and field trips.
 Put on a coat and go today, and you’re likely to have the place to yourself!